Marwan-Alhindi/Marwan-Alhindi/README.md

 I want to be able to create an immersive digital experiences - crafting spaces and filling them with intelligence, emotion and meaning.
 My love for math, technology and art drives me to create something meaningful at their intersection — and one day, I will.

+<!-- ![Arrival](linguisticrelativity.gif) -->
+<div align="center">
+  <img src="linguisticrelativity.gif" alt="Arrival" style="border-radius: 12px; max-width: 500px; width: 100%;" />
+</div>

-## I like to:
+## The Math I use and learn:
-- Go to the Gym
-- Eat Delicious Food
-- Play Paddle
-- Socialize (sometimes <.<)

-## Favorite
-- Movies: Arrival, WALL·E
-- Sci-fi series: Iain M. Banks’ The Culture Series.

-## Always studying:
-- Linear Algebra (special)
+- Linear Algebra (My favorite)
 - Multivariate Calculus
 - ODEs PDEs
 - Probability & Statistics
 - Geometry & Trigonometry

-<!-- ![Arrival](linguisticrelativity.gif) -->
-<div align="center">
-  <img src="linguisticrelativity.gif" alt="Arrival" style="border-radius: 12px; max-width: 500px; width: 100%;" />
-</div>

 ## What I Build With:
 I have experience with a wide range of technological frameworks and concepts, but my primary focus—and what I consistently strive to deepen—is centered around the tools and technologies listed below.